PyTorch on ROCm#

 PyTorch uses MIOpen for machine learning primitives, which are compiled into kernels at runtime.
 Runtime compilation causes a small warm-up phase when starting PyTorch, and MIOpen kdb files contain precompiled kernels that can speed up application warm-up phases.

 MIOpen kdb files can be used with ROCm PyTorch wheels.
 However, the kdb files need to be placed in a specific location with respect to the PyTorch installation path.
 A helper script simplifies this task by taking the ROCm version and GPU architecture as inputs.
-This works for Ubuntu and CentOS.
+This works for Ubuntu.

 You can download the helper script here: install_kdb_files_for_pytorch_wheels.sh, or use: